La Academia: Season 2: The Second Generation (2002–03)

 The Second Generation was presented at the final concert of The First Generation on 1 December 2002.
-Once again, the National Auditorium in Mexico City served as the setting for the final concert, where the winner received the top prize of MX$2.5 million and a recording contract.
+Once again, the National Auditorium in Mexico City served as the setting for the final concert, where the winner received the top prize of MX$2.5 million, a brand new Chevrolet Cavalier and a recording contract.

 Freddi, Manuel, Marco, Rosalía and Érika reached the finale held on 30 March 2003. Érika Alcocer Luna was declared the second winner of La Academia.